 Margaret Vandenburg joined the Barnard faculty in 1998 and was the 2004 recipient of the Emily Gregory Award for Excellence in Teaching.
 She is the author of novels including The Home Front, a portrait of a family facing autism, and Weapons of Mass Destruction, an Iraq War requiem.
-She also wrote the libretto for Ada, which was most recently presented by the Center for Contemporary Opera.
+She is also a playwright and librettist whose theatre credits include Belly of the Beast, a play about disinformation campaigns in the 2020 election (presented by #3AD, TodayTix, and New York Theatre Workshop), and Ada, an opera underscoring the Romantic roots of the first computer language (most recently presented by the Center for Contemporary Opera).

 - Ph.D., M.Phil., M.A., Columbia University